iamtaosong/corda-docker-compose/tutorial-multi/README.md

 # Run the cordapp tutorial on four docker containers (experimental)

 The _tutorial-multi_ setup is **experimental**, i.e., doesn't work (yet).
 The setup is somewhat resource-intensive and unreliable.
 Maybe someone has an idea how to improve it.
-I never got it fully running, however, parts of it (such as only Controller + NodeA) seemed to work.
-Certainly, there is something wrong with my configs and I suspect a race condition or network configuration mistake.
-Will investigate further if I find time.
+I never got it fully running, however, parts of it (e.g., only Controller + NodeA) seemed to work.

 Drop me a line / open a github issue if you have an idea...

 Clone or download the following github repo to your local host machine: https://github.com/corda/cordapp-tutorial